 |Please note: the following information, regarding access, pertains only to records of former Federal civil servants whose employment ended after 1951.
 Records of civil servants whose employment ended before 1952.|

 Federal law [5 USC 552a(b)] requires that all requests for records and information be submitted in writing.
-Each request must be signed (in cursive) and dated (within the last year).
+Each request must be hand signed (in cursive) and dated (within the last year).
 Please identify the documents or information needed and explain the purpose of your request.

 - full name used during Federal employment,

 - name and location of employing Federal agency

 - beginning and ending dates of Federal service

 - complete return mailing address and/or authorized return fax number

 National Personnel Records Center, Annex

 Valmeyer, IL 62295

 Please note: NPRC can not email documents due to privacy concerns.
 We will mail or fax copies of available records as authorized by the requester.
 Former Federal civilian employees who have a strong interest in viewing their own files in person, rather than receiving document copies by mail, may request an appointment with the Federal Records Center Research Room, or hire an independent researcher to examine the records on their behalf.